Mesayah/amw-ool/README.md

     ./gradlew clean build installDist

 ## Help & Execution Parameters
-The following command execute programs with default parameters.
+The following commands execute programs with default parameters.
 To specify your own see help for each program (`--help` or `-h`).

 ## Concurrent Processing
 The program executes network action (downloading data) and dependant computing (n-th Fibonacci element) both synchronously and asynchronously.